-A Collegiate Recovery Community provides a nurturing, affirming
+A Collegiate Recovery Program provides a nurturing, affirming environment

 in which students recovering from addiction can find peer support as well

 as other recovery support services while attaining a college education.

-college education.
-Students participating in this community have
+Students participating in this community have educational, academic,

-holistic approach to continuing care for recovering students, the
+continuing care for recovering students, the Catamount Recovery Program

 Between 1994 and 2004, the number of adolescents seeking substance abuse treatment in the United States has increased by 65% (Substance Abuse Mental Health Services Administration, 2004) and would appear to be continuing on a similar trajectory.
 Consequently and positively, there is a growing population of young adults in recovery.
 In our current day and age, a college education is paramount to success.
 However, it’s a daunting proposition for someone in recovery.
 In addition to the normal struggles with coursework, living away from home, relationship issues, and working on their recovery program, these students also have to contend with the college environment, which is often unofficially organized around alcohol and other drug use.
 (Wechsler, Davenport, Dowdall, Moeykens, & Castillo, 1994).
 Simply put, the college environment is abstinence hostile, and it appears to be growing more so with each passing year (Cleveland, Harris, Baker, Herbert, Dean 2006).